5 Foods To Avoid If You're Trying To Get Pregnant

 4. Low-fat dairy.

-Studies show that consumption of low-fat dairy like milk and yogurt may negatively affect women trying to conceive due to its androgen levels.
-This effect was especially noted in females with polycystic ovarian syndrome (PCOS), which is associated with irregular cycles, infertility, increased testosterone, weight gain, and insulin resistance.
+Studies show5 that consumption of low-fat dairy like milk and yogurt may negatively affect women trying to conceive due to its androgen levels.
+This effect was especially noted in females with polycystic ovarian syndrome (PCOS), which is associated with irregular cycles, fertility struggles, increased testosterone, weight gain, and insulin resistance.
 This is likely due to androgens remaining in the dairy products when the fat has been removed.
-In fact, studies show that full-fat dairy products improve fertility and ovulation.
+In fact, studies show6 that full-fat dairy products improve fertility and ovulation.

 Trying to get pregnant?
 Here's what this holistic doctor stopped (and started) doing as soon as she got pregnant.